-Fuhrer and Moore (1995) argue that the sticky price model implies that there should be no persistence in inflation, whereas the data indicate that the autocorrelations of the inflation rate are quite high.
+Fuhrer and Moore (1995) argue that the sticky price model implies no persistence in inflation, whereas the data indicate that the autocorrelations of the inflation rate are quite high.
 Again, it is prices that are sticky in the theoretical model, whereas the data seem to indicate stickiness of inflation.